DustinOgan/CodeExerciseRingCentral/README.md

 # CodeExerciseRingCentral

 Routes:

 POST /recordings   - creates the new recording

 PATCH /recordings/:id  - allows for the update of the robocallIndicator field

+DELETE /recordings/:id   - deletes a record by its unique mongoDb identifier

 GET /recordings  - provides all recordings with the ability to provide query params to match on handles paging utlizing parameters `limit` and 'page'.